Sudden Infant Death Syndrome (SIDS)

 How can you reduce the risk of SIDS?

 - Make sure that your baby's crib has a firm mattress (with a fitted sheet).
 Don't use sleep positioners, bumper pads, or other products that attach to crib slats or sides.
-They could suffocate or trap your baby.

 How can a family cope after losing a baby to SIDS?